-- We continued to implement our minimum quantity lubricant (MQL) machining process (also called near-dry machining) that reduces waste by more than 80 percent for each engine we produce, also saving oil and water.
-We have now implemented this process at six plants in North America, Asia, and Europe.
-For more information on the water benefits of MQL, please see the Water section. - Our Chennai Vehicle Assembly Plant improved the practices at their hazardous waste storage yard.
+- Our Chennai Vehicle Assembly Plant improved the practices at their hazardous waste storage yard.
 By using Ford Production System principles to standardize the process, the plant was able to minimize environmental and safety hazards, meanwhile achieving economic benefits from proper waste segregation. - We initiated efforts to recycle grinding swarf at U.S. and Canadian facilities.
 This pilot program has the potential to eliminate of 3 million pounds of waste sent to landfill each year. - Ford of Mexico recycled 33,602 tonnes of aluminum, cardboard, paper, scrap metal, plastics, wood and glass. - Cuautitlán Stamping and Assembly Plant recently implemented an innovative recycling project aimed at keeping car parts containers out of landfills by restoring them for delivery to various schools where they will be used as trash cans. - Kentucky Truck Plant started to recycle bailed plastic, Tyvec-coated paper bails and five-gallon pails that were going to landfill.
 Now 14,500 pounds previously sent to landfill is now being captured for reclamation. - Sterling Axle Plant began sending one third of their lapping compound, approximately 70,000 kg/year, for reblending in order to make new product for use at the plant instead of landfilling the material. - Ford Argentina donated more than 4 tons of nonreturnable PET bottles to "Fundación Banco de Bosques" (Forest Bank Foundation) that aims to save native forests which are in danger of extinction. - Kocaeli Assembly Plant is keeping 500 tonnes/year of municipal waste out of landfills by using it as an alternate fuel in cement kilns.

-1. Waste to landfill is defined as all production waste sent to landfill, excluding episodic waste, and construction and demolition debris.
+Waste to landfill is defined as all production waste sent to landfill, excluding episodic waste, and construction and demolition debris.
 Scrap metal is not included in waste to landfill.